Use this guide to help you craft the perfect resume and finally land your dream job.

 Hard skills and soft skills to include (or not include)

-Soft skills, on the other hand, are interpersonal skills you often use each day.
+Showcasing soft skills on a resume, on the other hand, are interpersonal skills you often use each day.
 They're tied into your emotional intelligence and often describe your more innate, natural abilities that are more difficult to quantify.
 A few general examples of soft skills include teamwork, leadership, creative problem solving, and time management.

 It's important to include both hard and soft skills on your resume.
 The best way to start brainstorming your skills is to simply brain-dump: grab a piece of paper and start making a list.
 Think about the skills you've had since you were a child, the skills you've acquired in school and through training, the skills you've used to succeed at your job, and the skills needed to excel in your industry.

 Now that you've got a large list, it's time to narrow it down and pick the strongest of the bunch.
-Use these tips to help make your skills section really stand out:
+Use these resume tips to help make your skills section really stand out:

 Don't list skills that are a given: For example, if you're a professional content writer, you don't need to list the generic “strong written and verbal communication skills.”